Chris-Bortel/bortel-shop-api/README.md

 #### How to use your library (where applicable)

 #### Tests
+This application needs tests, I am currently working on those, and in the future I will be utilizing test driven development.
 - `npm test` file name of the test
 <!-- - How do you run tests?
 - Any tests of note?